 One of the more common responses (after: “string them up” and “make them pay”) is a legitimate question: why does the council not simply erect barriers that would block access to the causeway during the official unsafe crossing times?

-To explain why this is a daft idea that the locals object to, we need to start with an important statement: the North Sea does not obey the tide times published by the council.
+To explain why this is a daft idea, we need to start with an important statement: the North Sea does not obey the tide times published by the council.
 People don’t realise that these are predictions based on tide heights and several additional factors, but they are not definitive and therefore have to be very conservative.
 The official safe crossing times are very helpful to ensure tourists only cross within the predicted times, and usually do a good job of telling you when you can definitely cross (with some rare exceptions during stormy weather and fast tides), but they do not tell the whole story.

 Locals who return from work on the mainland can tell by the height of the water near the South Low river estuary whether they can cross or not, regardless of the official times.

 I have worked off-island myself, and my commute would have been punishing and probably untenable if I had to adhere only to the official crossing times.
+In fact, I would have been unlikely to keep that job.
 Imagine coming back from a long commute from Edinburgh, arriving at 8pm to a barrier that will be closed until 10pm, even though you know for certain that it is safe to cross there and then.

 If you consider a community that is dependant on this road to go to and from work, to get groceries, to leave or arrive – and then barriers are put in place that block them from leaving or getting home at times they know for sure are safe, just because of a few daft tourists every year – this is not only unjustified but grossly disproportionate.

-The village on Holy Island is a working community of people, with many families that have lived here for generations.
+The village on Holy Island is not a theme park.
+It is a working community of people, with some families that have lived here for generations.
 Severely shortening the times they can cross to the mainland would be onerous, unfair and unjustified.

 - After you leave the Island’s car park and drive along the causeway, there is a turning to two lone houses (Snook House and Snook Tower).
 During the highest tides they become inaccessible, but during lower tides it is still possible to reach them.
 If there were to be a barrier on the Island side, it would mean access to these two properties would also be impossible at times when driving there is entirely safe.